apache/brooklyn-server/utils/common/dependencies/osgi/README.md

 are included in source control to speed up build times (as these projects do not change much).
 These projects are NOT built as part of the normal brooklyn build.
+It typically only needs to be rebuilt on a major version upgrade (due to OSGi rules) or when contents are changed.

 To rebuild all: